survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 ### Understanding AST

 To get a better idea of how AST works and what it looks like, you can check [Esprima online JavaScript AST visualization](http://esprima.org/demo/parse.html) or [AST Explorer by Felix Kling](http://astexplorer.net/).
 Alternately, you can install `recast` and examine the output it gives.
-That is the structure we'll be working with for ESLint rules.
+That is the structure we’ll be working with for ESLint rules.

 T> [Codemod](https://github.com/facebook/codemod) allows you to perform large-scale changes to your codebase through AST based transformations.

 ### Writing a Plugin

-In ESLint's case, we want to check the structure and report in case something is wrong.
+In ESLint’s case, we want to check the structure and report in case something is wrong.
 Getting a rule done is easy:

 1. Set up a new project named `eslint-plugin-custom`.
 You can replace `custom` with whatever you want.
 ESLint follows this naming convention.
 2. Execute `npm init -y` to create a dummy *package.json*